zion-he-04/docs/README.md

 - The floating composer for threads is not displaying the submit button properly.
 - Implement a custom extension for line height.
 - When removing the currently active document, an error is thrown before redirection to the homepage.
-This leads to undefined behavior and should be handled properly.
+This leads to undefined behaviour and should be handled properly.